 Apple's own USB-C power adapters that support USB-C Power Delivery include:

-50 percent battery life in just 30 minutes.
+Fast charging enables the iPhone 8, iPhone 8 Plus, and iPhone X to charge to 50 percent battery life in just 30 minutes.

 Disclaimer: This article is not affiliated with Aukey, but MacRumors is an affiliate partner with Amazon and may get paid if you click one of the above links and make a purchase.